Anchoring effect

-The anchoring effect is a cognitive bias whereby an individual's decisions are influenced by a particular reference point or 'anchor'.
-Both numeric and non-numeric anchoring have been reported in research.
+The anchoring effect is a psychological phenomenon in which an individual's judgments or decisions are influenced by a reference point or "anchor" which can be completely irrelevant.
+Both numeric and non-numeric anchoring have been reported through research.
 In numeric anchoring, once the value of the anchor is set, subsequent arguments, estimates, etc. made by an individual may change from what they would have otherwise been without the anchor.
 For example, an individual may be more likely to purchase a car if it is placed alongside a more expensive model (the anchor).
 Prices discussed in negotiations that are lower than the anchor may seem reasonable, perhaps even cheap to the buyer, even if said prices are still relatively higher than the actual market value of the car.
 Another example may be when estimating the orbit of Mars, one might start with the Earth's orbit (365 days) and then adjust upward until they reach a value that seems reasonable (usually less than 687 days, the correct answer).

 The original description of the anchoring effect came from psychophysics.
 When judging stimuli along a continuum, it was noticed that the first and last stimuli were used to compare the other stimuli (this is also referred to as "end anchoring").
-This was applied to attitudes by Sherif et al. in their 1958 article "Assimilation and effects of anchoring stimuli on judgments".
+This was applied to attitudes by Muzafer Sherif et al. in their 1958 article "Assimilation and Contrast Effects of Anchoring Stimuli on Judgments".

 Experimental findings

 The anchoring and adjustment heuristic was first theorized by Amos Tversky and Daniel Kahneman.
-In one of their first studies, participants were asked to compute, within 5 seconds, the product of the numbers one through to eight, either as 1 × 2 × 3 × 4 × 5 × 6 × 7 × 8 or reversed as 8 × 7 × 6 × 5 × 4 × 3 × 2 × 1.
+In one of their first studies, participants were separated into one of two conditions, and either asked to compute, within 5 seconds, the product of the numbers one through to eight, either as 1 × 2 × 3 × 4 × 5 × 6 × 7 × 8 or reversed as 8 × 7 × 6 × 5 × 4 × 3 × 2 × 1.
 Because participants did not have enough time to calculate the full answer, they had to make an estimate after their first few multiplications.
 When these first multiplications gave a small answer – because the sequence started with small numbers – the median estimate was 512; when the sequence started with the larger numbers, the median estimate was 2,250.
 (The correct answer is 40,320.)
 In another study by Tversky and Kahneman, participants were asked to estimate the percentage of African countries in the United Nations.
 Before estimating, the participants first observed a roulette wheel that was predetermined to stop on either 10 or 65.
 Participants whose wheel stopped on 10 guessed lower values (25% on average) than participants whose wheel stopped at 65 (45% on average).
 The pattern has held in other experiments for a wide variety of different subjects of estimation.